hoophq/docs/docs/quickstarts/cli.md

 ```

 :::tip
-If you manually downloaded the command line, override it downloading the latest version again in the releases page.
+If you downloaded manually the command line, override it downloading the latest version again in the [releases page](https://github.com/hoophq/hoopcli/releases).
 :::